 I love school and sincerely enjoy learning.
 One reason I wanted to be an educator was because I admired how my teachers were able to create an environment that made me want to be there.
 But in college, I found myself far from home and the people whose prayers, advice, and guidance were instrumental in my prior successes.
 Much of college passed before I sought out the help I needed to navigate the environment and create a new support system.
 Although, I could have done worse, I regret not excelling the way I could have and should have given the amount my parents sacrificed to get me there.

-Massachusetts state law mandates that educator’s must earn a Master’s degree within their first five years of teaching (I just finished my fourth year), but despite numerous gentle nudges from family, friends, and co-workers, I was paralyzed by the memories of my less than impressive undergraduate performance.
-In April, an annual trip to my Alma Mater to speak in the class of one of my former professors, turned into one of the first productive conversations I had had about graduate school since I graduated six years ago.
+Massachusetts state law mandates that educator’s must earn a Master’s degree within their first five years of teaching (I just finished my fourth year).
+Yet, despite numerous gentle nudges from family, friends, and co-workers, the memories of my less than impressive undergraduate performance paralyzed me.
+In April, an annual trip to see a former professor at my Alma Mater, turned into one of the first productive conversations I had had about graduate school since I graduated six years ago.

 Y’all I can’t tell you enough about how rewarding this program is – the content, the professors, the cohort.
 As I type I’m a little teary eyed but it’s hard not to be!
 My family is proud, my friends are proud, and I can say for the first time in along time, I’m proud of me too.
 I’m incredibly thankful to God for continuing to place fantastic folks in my life regardless of how short-sighted I may be.
 If you’re like me and are nervous about going back to school, getting your culinary license, moving to a new city, whatever – just do it!
 The tugging on your heart is there for a reason, and the result will be greater than all the fears holding you back.